dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 * Previously, changing the ref to a component would always detach the ref before that component's render is called.
 Now, we change the ref later, when applying the changes to the DOM.
 * As I mentioned earlier, hydrating a server rendered container now has an explicit API.
 Use _ReactDOM.hydrate_ instead of _ReactDOM.render_ if you're reviving server rendered HTML.
 Keep using _ReactDOM.render_ if you're just doing client-side rendering.

-For more information, check out the full list of [deprections and breaking changes on Github](https://github.com/facebook/react/releases/tag/v16.0.0).
+For more information, check out the full list of [deprections and breaking changes on GitHub](https://github.com/facebook/react/releases/tag/v16.0.0).

-There are lots of performance observation and testing done by apps that have made the upgrade to React 16.
-And so far, there have been a lot of cheer and positive feedback for React 16.
-In fact, Twitter Lite already uses React 16.
+There are lots of performance observation and testing done by apps that have made the upgrade to ReactJS 16.
+And so far, there have been a lot of cheer and positive feedback for ReactJS 16.
+In fact, Twitter Lite already uses ReactJS 16.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Twitter Lite is now on React v16.
 We&#39;ve seen from 5 to 32% increase in performance on React components. 🎉👏</p>&mdash; Paul Armstrong (@paularmstrong) <a href="https://twitter.com/paularmstrong/status/920700461388361728?ref_src=twsrc%5Etfw">October 18, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The Twitter Lite engineering team discovered that the app's bundle size reduced a little and there were very clear improvements on large trees.

-## Aside: Using Auth0 with React 16
+## Aside: Using Auth0 with ReactJS 16

 **Auth0** issues [JSON Web Tokens](https://jwt.io/) on every login for your users.
 This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/user-management), support for social identity providers (Facebook, Github, Twitter, etc.), enterprise identity providers (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.